C16erikthompson/ECE281_CE5/README.md

 ![](https://github.com/C16erikthompson/ECE281_CE5/blob/master/ALUinstr.png?raw=true)

 My first attempt at implementing the ORI instruction involved adding a bit extender and increasing the size of the ALU.
-Unable to get this to perform properly, I found that the ORI can be accomplished by using the or function of the alu and writing the result to a register as you would any immediate type.
-Using this method, no modifications had to be made to the schematic.
+Unable to get this to perform properly, mainstaining the addition of the zeroextender, I added another multiplexer through which both the zero extend and sign extend had to pass.
+Which output was chosen was dictated by an "and" gate that combined the values of

 To implement my design in vhdl, the following lines of code had to be added: